 An MRI with contrast from a patient with a large pituitary tumor, which is white in this image and within the yellow circle.

 This is the visual field test result from a patient with a large pituitary tumor.
 The typical finding is vision loss in the right half of the vision in the right eye and left half of the vision in the left eye.

 Visual recovery after treatment can be significant and almost immediate.
-However, the extent of recovery depends on the duration and severity if symptoms; in some cases vision loss can be permanent despite treatment.
-Unfortunately, there are no treatments available for the vision loss.
+However, the extent of recovery depends on the duration and severity of symptoms; in some cases, vision loss can be permanent despite treatment.
+Unfortunately, there are no treatments available for vision loss.
 Double vision, however, can be treated with fogging the vision in one eye, prisms, or eye muscle surgery.

-For more information: view PDF brochure from North American Neuro-Ophthalmology Society (NANOS).
+For more information: view PDF brochure from the North American Neuro-Ophthalmology Society (NANOS).